rieckpil/testing-spring-boot-applications-demystified/manuscript/00-the-great-entrance.md

 You don't need to debate which testing framework to use or worry about version conflicts.
 It's all there, ready to use.

+## About the Code Examples

+**Important:** This book uses **Spring Boot 4.0** and **Java 21** for all code examples.

+Spring Boot 4.0 introduced some structural changes to how testing modules are organized.
+If you're working with Spring Boot 3.x or earlier, you might encounter different import paths.

+The main change: Spring Boot 4.0 reorganized the `spring-boot-test` module structure.
+Some testing classes moved to different packages.

+**If you're using Spring Boot 3.x:**
+- The concepts and patterns in this book still apply 100%
+- Most code examples work without changes
+- You may need to adjust some import statements
+- Your IDE's auto-import will typically suggest the correct path

+For a detailed breakdown of what changed for testing in Spring Boot 4.0 and Spring Framework 7, see: [What's New for Testing in Spring Boot 4.0 and Spring Framework 7](https://rieckpil.de/whats-new-for-testing-in-spring-boot-4-0-and-spring-framework-7/)

+**Key highlights:**
+- Test context caching improvements (context pausing)
+- Reorganized module structure
+- Enhanced Testcontainers support
+- New `@ServiceConnection` features

+The good news: upgrading from Spring Boot 3.x to 4.0 for testing is straightforward.
+Most tests continue to work without changes.

 ## Your Quest Through the Maze

 To successfully navigate the Spring Boot Testing Maze and reach that Friday afternoon confidence, you'll need to: